Call Our Pay Discrimination Lawyers Today to Get the Pay You Are Owed

 Liquidated Damages Under the Equal Pay Act

-Where the EPA claimant proves a willful violation of the Equal Pay Act, the claimant can recover liquidated damages.
+Where a pay discrimination claimant proves a willful violation of the Equal Pay Act, the claimant can recover liquidated damages.

 Resources About Equal Pay Act Claims and Gender Discrimination from Pay Discrimination Law Firm

 If you have suffered pay discrimination, call the attorneys at Zuckerman Law at 202-769-1681 202-262-8959 or contact us by clicking here.